 - Build Strength - Add resistance to your bodyweight exercises

-- Build Speed & Power - Perform your bodyweight exercises with speed
+- Build Speed & Power - Perform your bodyweight exercises with speed.
+This includes jump / plyometric training for upper and lower body.

-- Build Muscle - Perform your bodyweight exercises slower, incorporate pause reps, increase time under tension, etc
+- Build Muscle - Perform your bodyweight exercises slower, incorporate pause reps, increase time under tension, slow eccentrics, etc

-- Increase Stamina - Perform intense bodyweight circuits
+- Increase Stamina, GPP & Toughness - Perform intense bodyweight circuits coupled with sprints.

 - Burn Fat - Dial in your nutrition and perform all the bodyweight training variations listed above